apeterson91/rbenvo/README.md

 ## About

-`rbenvo` is package of S4 classes  and methods for built environment data.
+`rbenvo` is package of class (benvo) and methods for built environment data structures.
 They are designed to ease the use of working with these nonstandard data  structures and improve interoperability with other R packages developing methods in this same space (see eg. [rstapDP](https://apeterson91.github.io/rstapDP/)).